 To get the most out of the carotenoids found in carrots, you should try to eat them with a little fat (like the coconut oil used in this recipe).
-It assists in the benefits becoming better absorbed in your body.
+It assists in the micronutrients being better absorbed in your body.

 These cinnamon chipotle grilled carrots pack a serious punch of flavor and are super easy to make.
-The prep time is about 5 minutes and then you just throw them on the grill and let the grill do its thing.
+The prep time is about 5 minutes and then you just throw them on the grill.
 The end result is amazing!